Back

 During the last webinar I hosted with channel founders, we talked about these issues of overconsumption and their impact on the margin, here is an excerpt below.
 For see the full replay, it's here.

-Inpulse helps restaurant chains, theme corners, bakeries and dark kitchens optimize their material costs.
-Our clients Inpulse's solutions can help them gain up to 5 points of margin after a few months of use.
-Ask for a meeting with an expert to find out what Inpulse can do for you.
+Inpulse supports restaurant chains, food kiosks themed, bakeries and dark kitchens in optimizing their food cost.
+Our customers gain up to 5 margin points after just a few months of use.
+Request an appointment appointment with an expert to find out what Inpulse can do for you.

 To go further